antaldaniel/reprex-next-website/content/home/slider.md

         brightness: 0.7
         media: contact.jpg
       link:
-        icon: globe
+        icon: fa-solid fa-right-to-bracket
         icon_pack: fas
         text: Check Out Our Observatories!
         url: ../#observatories
     - title: Learn R With Our Team
       content: 'Participating in open source is often a highly collaborative experience.
 We’re encouraged to create in public view, and we’re incentivized to welcome contributions of all kinds from people around the world.
-This makes the practice of open source as much social as it is technical.'
+This makes the practice of open source as much social as it is technical. [&#9755; slides](http://localhost:4321/slides/learnr-with-reprex)'
       align: right
       background:
         position: center